annayqho/TheCannon/docs/source/getting_started.rst

 Tutorials
 ---------

-Once you have installed the package and read the input requirements, you can get an overview of the basic workflow via two simple illustrations: one with APOGEE DR10 data in which the test set is identical to the training set, and one with LAMOST data in which we perform a leave-1/8-out cross-validation (as in `Ho et al. 2016`_).
+Once you have installed the package and understood the input requirements, you can work through two applications of the workflow outlined above.
+One tutorial uses APOGEE DR10 data to infer labels for the same objects used to train the model (to keep things simple), and one tutorial uses LAMOST data to perform a full leave-1/8-out cross-validation (as in `Ho et al. 2016`_).

 APOGEE Tutorial